CyberMiles/tim-research/reading_event_logs/README.md

 ```

 # Elasticsearch data
-I now create an index for the uniswap exchange events.
+THIS STEP IS REDUNDANT because we are deliberately generating data types below.
+Just for the record this is how you would create the index for the uniswap exchange events.
 This is where the event log JSON objects will be stored
 ```bash
 curl -X PUT "localhost:9200/uniswap_exchange_events" -H 'Content-Type: application/json' -d' {